 Tabatha Dominguez is a Lecturer for the Stratford School of Interaction Design and Business at the University of Waterloo.
-Tabatha is easily identified as a very enthusiastic teacher, who feels strongly that understanding business is a lot like solving puzzles and who doesn’t love a good challenge.
+She is one of the founding faculty members and is currently the Head of Business.

 Fall 2014 marked Glen's arrival to the teaching team at UWaterloo's Stratford Campus.
 Glen has been a Guest Lecturer in the UWaterloo Digital Arts Communication (DAC) program in the past.
 He also leads a heavily subscribed fourth year class in the Wilfrid Laurier University School of Business and Economics on Creativity for Marketing Managers.